The Urbanaut® Monorail Technology

 Urbanaut® Rubber Tire Wheel Bogie

-With In-Wheel Direct Drive Propulsion
+With Direct Drive Propulsion

 Color Code: